Currency:

 • separate mobile site

-Tip: Google strongly emphasizes its preference for responsive sites.
+Tip: Google strongly emphasizes that prefers websites with responsive structure.
 However, they also indicated that they support two other options.

-This is mainly due to the fact that responsive the site does not require additional technical implementation to be optimized for mobile SEO.
+This is mainly due to the fact that a responsive site does not require additional technical implementation to optimize for mobile SEO.

 You can read more in my other post: mobile site, responsive or app.